rlwang0314/Team-7-MIST-4610-Group-Project-2/README.md

 Q1: Which Belgian regions had the highest COVID-19 death rate relative to confirmed cases, and did mortality risk differ between males and females?

+Question 1 is meaningful because it can help identify which regions should have more targeted public health messaging.
+Economically, regions with higher death rates also experience workforce loss and reduced productivity.
+Differences in mortality rates basee on gender can affect labor markets, especially in areas dominated by one gender.
+This question can also help determine which regions need more medical resources and support decisions such as lockdowns and hospital expansion.

 Q2: As testing volume increased over time, did Belgium's ICU burden improve — suggesting better pandemic control?

+Question 2 is meaningful because it can indicate if the country is getting ahead of the virus (more testing means earlier detection and less severe cases).
+Economically, if there are fewer severe cases, there would be less disruption in the workforce, reducing the need for strict lockdowns and thus improving economic stability.
+This can also help provide insight on if the healthcare system is being overwhelmed.

 ## Component 2: Snowsight Dashboard